-The following terms are trademarks of Lenovo in the United States, other countries, or both:

-Lenovo

-Lenovo logo

-ThinkPad

-ThinkPad logo

-ThinkShutter

-TrackPoint

-UltraConnect
+LENOVO, LENOVO logo, THINKPAD, THINKPAD logo, TRACKPOINT, and ULTRACONNECT are trademarks of Lenovo.
 Intel, Intel SpeedStep, Optane, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Microsoft, Windows, Direct3D, BitLocker, and Cortana are trademarks of the Microsoft group of companies.

-Mini DisplayPort (mDP) and DisplayPort are trademarks of the Video Electronics Standards Association.

-Ubuntu is a registered trademark of Canonical Ltd.

-The terms HDMI and HDMI High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC in the United States and other countries.
+DisplayPort is a trademark of the Video Electronics Standards Association.
+Ubuntu is a registered trademark of Canonical Ltd. The terms HDMI and HDMI High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC in the United States and other countries.
 Wi-Fi, Wi-Fi Alliance, and Miracast are registered trademarks of Wi-Fi Alliance.

-NVIDIA is a registered trademark of NVIDIA Corporation.

 USB-C is a trademark of USB Implementers Forum.

-Other company, product, and service names may be trademarks or service marks of others.
+All other trademarks are the property of their respective owners. © 2018 Lenovo.